LanguageBytes/Coding-Quiz-Game/README.md

 Acceptance Criteria
 GIVEN I am taking a code quiz
 WHEN I click the start button
-THEN a timer starts and I am presented with a question - DONE
+THEN a timer starts and I am presented with a question (DONE)

 WHEN I answer a question
 THEN I am presented with another question